haydenmbradley/power-outage-machine-learning/README.md

 | Mean Squared Error | 10193.898269331174 | 9066.514600721574 |
 | R² Score | 0.08269072178571046 | 0.18413959561194515 |

-Our R^2 has bumped up to 0.18 which is a vast improvement over our initial model.
+Our R^2 has bumped up to 0.18 which is a vast improvement over our initial model, while reducing our MSE by more than 1000.
 In addition, we can clearly see based on the graph above that the predictions (orange) do a better job of capturing the spikes in the actual outage durations (blue) which was one of the most important goals for our model.
-By capturing more non-linear relationships and incorporating more helpful inputs, our model has clearly improved over the baseline.
+By capturing more non-linear relationships and incorporating more helpful inputs, our model has clearly improved over the baseline, giving us a solid starting point for predicting outage duration on unseen data.